 "Y" grade only.
-Prerequisites: approval of special education program coordinator; completion of specified prerequisites in special education
+Prerequisites: approval of Special Education program coordinator; completion of Special Education prerequisites.

 Application of course content in a special education setting.
 Emphasis on observation pupil management, planning and delivering instruction, and assessment.
 Corequisites: SPE 411 (or 413), 412, 414, 415.